 If you wanted to improve your football prowess, you’d watch the stars of the Premier League, not the kids kicking a ball around on the local playing field.
 And similarly, if you want to learn logo design, you’re better off learning from the best.
-So rather than trawling through middling logos on logo galleries, hoping to be inspired, spend your time studying the big brands logos that have stood the test of time.
+So rather than trawling through middling logos on logo galleries, hoping to be inspired, spend your time studying the big brand logos that have stood the test of time.

 06. Understand psychology

 It’s all very well giving a long and detailed explanation of why your logo design is so clever.
 But in reality, nobody (except possibly other designers) will ever glance at your logo for more than a millisecond.
 To make an impact, then, it needs to appeal to people’s subconscious human instincts, at their most primitive level.

 It follows that a good understanding of human psychology can help you create better designs that connect on this subliminal level.
 A proper understanding of psychology requires some serious reading, of course.
 But if you find academia off-putting then a pop-science book such as Thinking Fast and Slow by Daniel Kahneman, Nudge by Richard H Thaler or Drive by Daniel H Pink will get you most of the way there.